Ohio Homeschooling Parents

 It's one of the most common questions, but it's also a non-issue.
 Unless children grow up to live and work only among peers born around the same year, the socialization gained in home education is more like the real world.
 Home educated children have the time to be out in society instead of spending 13 years within walls and behind desks; they are rubbing shoulders, working, and learning from the elderly, infants, and everyone in between.
 That is the real world.
 That's socialization.

-Here are just a few helpful resources on "The Socialization Question":
+Here are a couple resources on "The Socialization Question":

 Up to date (2018) Researched Facts on Homeschooling from NHERI